markomanninen/grcriddles/doc/chapter1.rst

 so much of mathematical or cryptographical skills in modern sense, but a proper knowledge of the context, both inner textual and historical context.

-Most of the alphanumeric riddles in the oracles can already been taken as solved by various researchers.
+Most of the alphanumeric riddles in the oracles can already be taken as solved by various researchers.
 Some of the riddles are still problematic and open for better proposals.
 Better yet, few of these open riddles are more complex and specific enough so that one may try to solve them by modern programmable tools.